nymbyl/kernramble_web/content/about.md

 albums I've done like that.
 They are not supposed to be limited to any specific story.
 Rather, imagine a story that pieces together the facts and the feelings, and you'll have another story.
 There are many different ways to interpret, and weave together, this is just one of those possiblities.
-I could list others
+I could list others - but there could be commonalities in the number of characters and the mood

 #### Artificial Clock-maker